What is endometriosis?

 Endometriosis is a common condition that occurs when the cells of the endometrium, which normally line the inside of the uterus, are found outside the uterus.
 These cells can be located in the ovaries, the wall of the uterus, the fallopian tubes, or anywhere in the abdominal area.

-Endometriosis can cause various symptoms, although in many cases, the condition remains asymptomatic and is diagnosed incidentally.
-The most common type of pain is related to the abdomen, which can be either constant or intermittent and usually intensifies before or during menstruation.
-Many women report painful periods, with severe cramps and bloating, lasting longer than usual.
-Additionally, pain during or after sexual intercourse is another common symptom related to endometriosis.
+The most common type of pain is abdominal, which may be either constant or cyclical, often intensifying before or during menstruation.
+Many women report painful periods, with intense cramping and bloating that lasts longer than usual.
+Pain during or after sexual intercourse is another frequent symptom associated with endometriosis.

 Endometriosis and Infertility